Living Cost Tips for Indonesian Students in Japan

 How to Send Money to Japan from Indonesia

-Being a student in Japan means you no longer money from home.
+Being a student in Japan means you no longer have money from home.
 Parents or guardians in Indonesia can use Transfez as a tool for delivering money.
 This money-sending tool is not only legal but also convenient.
 For example, you don’t need to stand in line waiting for the money.
 Transfez delivers the money quickly, maximum at D+1.

 Sending money abroad usually makes people worried about transaction fees.
-However, Transfez transaction from Indonesia to English only costs around IDR149,000 (around USD10.5).
+However, the Transfez transaction from Indonesia to English only costs around IDR149,000 (around USD10.5).
 This fee is flat and will not add up.